This article was first published on 28 December 2019; updated on 3 January 2026.

 This place has a great view as you get to see the see of skyscrapers from the bronze monument of seven soldiers carrying a Malaysian flag which is dedicated to the Malaysian militaries who died during the World War II and the 11,000 people who died during the Malayan Emergency, which lasted for 12 years from 1948.
 The seven soldiers represent seven qualities of leadership – courage, strength, sacrifice, command, unity, suffering, and wariness.

-Sultan Abdul Samad Building and Kuala Lumpur City Gallery
+Sultan Abdul Samad Building and Merdeka Square

 Built in 1987, the building stand majestically with its breathtaking architecture.
 It was once the administration building of the British colonizers.